hesptech/flutter_env_variables/README.md

 Further info on the flutter_dotenv package from pub.dev, are provided [here](https://pub.dev/packages/flutter_dotenv).

-Follow this step by step on how tocreate the file .env locally to be able to use the application:
+Follow this step by step on how to create the .env file locally to be able to run the application:

-1. Run the following inline command in the terminal, to make sure it has installed the flutter_dotenv package
+1. Run the following online command in the terminal, to make sure it has installed the flutter_dotenv package

 ```
 flutter pub get